Men & Cancer

 Contact your local CANSA Care Centre for health awareness materials and arrange for screening for prostate, colorectal or skin cancer, or ask about scheduled visits to provide screening via our MANVan and Mobile Health Clinics, if you live in a remote area.

 We provide a counselling service dedicated to providing advice to cancer Survivors.
-Speak to a counsellor at your local CANSA Care Centre.
-Phone our Toll Free Call Centre on 0800 22 6622, or email us at email@example.com.
+Speak to a counsellor at your local CANSA Care Centre or call our Help Desk on 0800 22 6622 to make an appointment for Tele Counselling, or email us at email@example.com.
 You can also join our Champions of Hope Facebook Group for cancer Survivors & chat to peers who are facing similar challenges.